OccludeNet: A Causal Journey into Mixed-View Actor-Centric Video Action Recognition under Occlusions: OccludeNet Dataset

-\textbf{\textsc{OccludeNet-I}.} For single-view video data across diverse lighting conditions, we use an RGB camera to record continuous action sequences from fixed camera positions.
-We invite individuals of varying body types and clothing styles to perform actions while wearing masks for anonymity.
-All videos are recorded at $1920 \times 1080$ resolution, with audio retained for potential multi-modal analysis. \\
+We record continuous action sequences at $1920\times1080$ with a fixed RGB camera under varying lighting conditions.
+Participants with diverse body types and clothing styles wear masks for anonymity.
+Audio is retained for potential multi-modal analysis.